drojf/drojf.github.io/games.md

 - [**Yakuza 0**](https://store.steampowered.com/app/638970/Yakuza_0/) - Recommended
   - Well worth the $20 USD price, a good bit of fun and entertaining/dramatic story.
 However, I didn't the older games nearly as much as this prequel.
+  - Available on Xbox Game Pass (Xbox and PC)!
+  - Often on sale which makes it even more worth it.

 - **Phoenix Wright Series (GBA/NDS)**
   - really liked the first game - Recommended

+- [Disgaea 1](https://store.steampowered.com/app/405900/Disgaea_PC/) - PC and Various Consoles
+  - I really enjoyed this game, but it's been so long since I played it I find it hard to give a good review
+  - I remember enjoying the story, dialogue, as well as the strategy elements and music
+  - While this is a "tactical RPG", it feels "fun and silly" due to the over the top game mechanics like being able to physically pick up units - by repeating this you can form a stack of units.
+Other elements/levels make it seem more like a puzzle game.

 ### Uchikoshi Games